 Section 1: The Executive Cabinet is made up of the Executive Board and the Class officers.
 Each class will elect a President, Vice President, Secretary, Treasurer, and Activities Coordinator.
 Each member of the Executive Cabinet, including class officers, is to be enrolled in the ASB Leadership Class.
-The Freshmen class officers are not required to enroll in the ASB Leadership Class.
-Section 2: The Executive Cabinet members agree to meet once a month at general ASB meetings during Pack Time/SSR.
-(Section 2 is voided by Amendments to Article XI).
+The Freshmen class officers are required to enroll in the ASB Leadership Class following their election in September.

-Section 3: The Executive Board consists of elected officials voted on by the entire student body.
-These officers include the ASB President, Vice President, Secretary, Treasurer, Activities Coordinator, and two (2) Interhigh Representatives.
-The Executive Board members agree to attend the Cispus Leadership Conference during the summer.
-Should an officer resign or be impeached, the charge of the Leadership Camp will be assessed the individual leaving the position.
+Section 2: The Executive Board consists of elected officials voted on by the entire student body.
+These officers include the ASB President, Vice President, Secretary, Treasurer, Activities Coordinator, and Public Relations Officer.
+The Executive Cabinet members agree to attend the Cispus Leadership Conference during the summer.
+Should an officer resign, be impeached, or is unable to attend, the charge of the Leadership Camp will be assessed the individual leaving the position.

-Section 4: The Executive Board has the final vote on a bill of subject.
+Section 3: The Administration has the final vote on a motion of subject.
 The only person(s) that has the authority over the Executive Board will be the Principal or his/her designee, and the Activities Director or his/her designee.

-Article VI: Congress
+Article VI: Senate

-Section 1: The Congress shall be made up of ten (10) members from each class, one (1) leadership representative from each leadership class, and a representative from each Pack Time/SSR class.
-The leadership representatives are not voting members of the Congress.
+Section 1: The Senate shall be made up of ten (10) voting members from each class, and one member from each sport and club.

-Section 2: The Congress members who are appointed by Class officers are required to submit a Congress Petition to the ASB Advisor.
+Section 2: The Senate members can be appointed by Class officers and are required to submit a Congress Application to the ASB class advisor.
+Any student who would like to go to a senate meeting can freely attend.

-Article VII: How A Bill Becomes Final
+Article VII: How A Motion Becomes Final

-Section 1: A 50% + 1 majority vote by the Executive Cabinet and both houses of Congress is necessary for a bill to be finalized.
+Section 1: A 50% + 1 majority vote is needed by the Executive Cabinet is necessary for a motion to be finalized.
+A 50% + 1 majority vote is needed by the Executive Cabinet and Senate is necessary for a motion to be finalized on non-monetary proposals, which will be discussed at all Senate meetings.